krzysiek28/Basic-WebSite/README.md

-# Webowe
+# Web
-pierwsza styczność z HTML5, CSS3, PHP i JavaScript
+First conntact with HTML5, CSS3, PHP and JavaScript